EmmanuelMald/RAG-LLM-Energy-Expert/README.md

 ![](docs/images/RAG-LLM-steps.png)

-The first section of the RAG system that was developed and deployed on *CloudRun* was the [Embedding Generator](rag_llm_energy_expert/services/embeddings)
+The first section of the RAG system that was developed and deployed on *CloudRun* was the [Embedding Service](rag_llm_energy_expert/services/embeddings)

-## Embedding Generator
+## Embedding Service

 This is a key part of all the RAG technique due to allows to upload documents to a [vector database](https://qdrant.tech/articles/what-is-a-vector-database/), (in this case, I'm using  [Qdrant Vector DB](https://qdrant.tech/documentation/)), which is important because it allows to retrieve the most relevant documents based on a semantic search agains the user's query.

-The basic concept of this embedding generator can be found in the notebook [embeddings](notebooks/embeddings.ipynb).
+The basic concept of this embedding service can be found in the notebook [embeddings](notebooks/embeddings.ipynb).

-Currently, an ingestion pipeline is being developed [here](rag_llm_energy_expert/services/ingestion_pipeline), which will take PDF files stored in Google Cloud Storage (GCS), embedded using the deployed Embedding Service, and then uploaded into the Qdrant vector DB.
+### Ingestion Pipeline

+The ingestion pipeline was mainly created to read and extract the text of the PDF, generate the embeddings using the embedding service, and then it store the embeddings into the Qdrant vectorDB.

+The ingestion pipeline was develop on the [ingestion folder](rag_llm_energy_expert/services/ingestion).
+But the main concept can be found in the notebook [ingestion_pipeline](notebooks/ingestion_pipeline.ipynb).